Fed's preferred measure of inflation shows prices surged again last month - KESQ

 The latest inflation data puts more pressure on Fed Chair Jerome Powell, who has vowed to make taming inflation the central bank’s “overarching focus.”

-The August Consumer Price Index, another major inflation gauge, surprised economists in mid-September with a core reading for the month that rose instead of fell as expected.
+The August Consumer Price Index, another major inflation gauge, surprised economists in mid-September with a core reading for the month that rose instead of falling as expected.

+The Fed has been battling to get runaway inflation under control for months by raising its benchmark interest rate, initiating the most aggressive tightening cycle in four decades with a total of five increases so far this year, including three back-to-back hikes of three-quarters of a percentage point each.

+But to date, economists say the minimal extent to which headline inflation has moderated is almost entirely a function of lower energy costs.
+This is reflected in the stubborn persistence of high core inflation, which backs out energy as well as food prices.

 The-CNN-Wire